 According to the European Product Liability Directive, consumers do not have to prove that a product has caused damage.
 Since manufacturers are liable for the damage caused by a defect in a product, they must be the ones to prove that a product is not at fault.

-Because CE marking usually includes minimum safety requirements, manufacturers can use certificates of conformity, relevant test results and other documentation related to CE marking to demonstrate compliance.
-However, CE marking does not indicate that a product has been approved as safe by the EU or any other authority.
+Because CE/UKCA marking often includes minimum safety requirements, depending on the type of product, manufacturers can use certificates of conformity, relevant test results and other documentation related to CE/UKCA marking to demonstrate compliance.
+However, CE marking does not indicate that a product has been approved as safe by the EU, UK or any other authority.

 The regulatory labelling on products varies widely, depending on what the item is and the legislation that applies, so it’s best to consult individual manufacturers and industry bodies to find out what is recommended.

-Several bodies enforce CE marking, with an aim to prevent misuse of the mark and ensure that product safety is maintained.
+Several bodies enforce CE/UKCA marking, with an aim to prevent misuse of the mark and ensure that product safety is maintained.

 Market Surveillance Authorities are nominated public authorities in each member state, and each state has its own way of enforcing the legislation once it has been implemented into national law.
-In the UK, these authorities include:
+In the UK, these authorities include Trading Standards Services.

-The penalties for not conforming to CE marking legislation can include fines and imprisonment.
+The penalties for not conforming to CE/UKCA marking legislation can include fines and imprisonment.

 By providing this information, it allows us to forward your enquiry on to your local Technical Specification Manager and enables them to provide you with a formal quotation quicker.